 305 West End Assisted Living Blog

-How to Help Your Loved One Stay Socially Active
+How to Help an Aging Adult Stay Socially Active

-Research has shown that having a healthy social life is critical to both physical and mental health.
-It can even slow the rate of cognitive decline, and prevent some health problems in seniors.
+Having a healthy social life is critical to both physical and mental health.
+Staying engaged and active can even slow the rate of cognitive decline and prevent some health problems in seniors.

 Why Do Some Seniors Become Less Social?

-While many seniors continue to have a full social life and enjoy seeing friends and family regularly, others find themselves increasingly isolated.
-There are a few reasons why they may have trouble keeping up with their social circle like they once did.
+While many older adults continue to have a full social life and appreciate seeing friends and family regularly, others find themselves increasingly isolated.
+There are a few reasons why they may need help keeping up with their social circle like they once did.
 These could include:

 1. Difficulty getting out on their own if they have mobility issues.